 Stochastic Choice and Deliberately Stochastic Behavior (with Keisuke Yoshihara)

-In this study, we propose a stochastic choice model to identify the motivations of prosocial behavior.
-We focus on the role of inequity aversion in outcome-based preferences and the shame of acting selfishly in social concerns.
-We employ an additively perturbed utility model to social preferences that consists of the sum of expected utility and a non-linear cost function, where the utility function is purely selfish and the cost function depends on social preferences.
-Using the cost function, we distinguish between stochastic inequity-averse behavior and stochastic shame-mitigating behavior.
+This study proposes a tractable stochastic choice model to identify motivations for prosocial behavior, and to explore alternative motivations of deliberate randomization beyond ex-ante fairness concerns.
+To represent social preferences, we employ an additively perturbed utility model consisting of the sum of expected utility and a nonlinear cost function, where the utility function is purely selfish while the cost function depends on social preferences.
+Using the cost function, we study stochastic choice patterns to distinguish between stochastic inequity-averse behavior and stochastic shame-mitigating behavior.
+Moreover, we discuss how our model can complement recent experimental evidence of ex-post and ex-ante fairness concerns.